 *** Pour lire cet article en français, cliquez ici! ***

-Have you seen stunning golden hour family photos on social media, but are afraid your children won’t cooperate if you book your session during that period?
-I have the solution for you!
-Here are my tips on how to plan your golden hour family session.
+Have you seen stunning golden hour family photos on social media, but feel unsure whether your children would cooperate during that time of day?
+I’ve got you covered!
+Here are my tips to plan your golden hour family session.

 First of all, what is the golden hour?